Picovoice/rhino/binding/flutter/README.md

 <uses-permission android:name="android.permission.RECORD_AUDIO" />
 ```

+**NOTE:** When archiving for release on iOS, you may have to change the build settings of your project in order to prevent stripping of the Rhino library.
+To do this open the Runner project in XCode and change build setting Deployment -> Strip Style to 'Non-Global Symbols'.

 ## Usage

 The module provides you with two levels of API to choose from depending on your needs.